 Help Your School Win Prizes!

 We want to hear from you!
+No matter if you walk, bike, scoot or drive to school, your opinion matters.
 Take our Parent Travel Survey and help make the SRTS Program better AND help your school win free prizes!
 This annual survey helps us understand how you and your child(ren) get to school and the benefits or barriers of the SRTS Program.
+The survey is brief and anony,mous (including your e-mail is optional).
 The more parents who take the survey, the more chances there are for your school to win!

 Follow the link to your school and take the quick survey: